10 Ethical Outdoor Clothing Brands To Support

 Before we dive in, let’s first set the foundation.
-The moment materials are produced to the moment it is put up for sale, the amount of waste, energy and labor needed to create one piece of clothing is crazy.
+From the moment materials are produced to the moment it is put up for sale, the amount of waste, energy, and labor needed to create one piece of clothing is crazy.
 If you’re not already aware, the clothing industry is one of the biggest contributors to waste on our planet.
 Wondering how?
 Let us tell you.

 The Use Of Synthetic Fabrics & Materials

-Popular fabrics used to produce apparel and gear is made from synthetic materials.
+Popular fabrics used to produce apparel and gear are made from synthetic materials.
 What are synthetic materials?
 Oh, so glad you asked.
 Synthetic materials are fabrics made from artificial materials, not from naturally occurring resources.

 Synthetic fabrics, like polyester and nylon, are cheap and easy to produce and because of this, are often found in outdoor clothing and gear.
 We know what you’re thinking, “Get to the point where you tell me why synthetic materials are bad for the environment.”
 Check out the reasons below…

 - Water Pollution – The production of fibers like polyester requires massive amounts of water.
 Through production, the water becomes contaminated and more times than not, pumped back into the world after use in factories.

 - Carbon Emissions – During the production process, carbon dioxide, and nitrous oxide are sent into our atmosphere, which aids in the spread of global warming.

 - Not Recyclable – 75% of clothing isn’t recyclable or biodegradable and will get dumped into landfills and our oceans.

 - Chemical Pollution -To dye fabrics, harsh chemicals are used in the treatment process.
 Many of these chemicals are released into freshwater sources.

 Source | Business Insider

 Sadly, a lot of big corporations outsource labor to developing countries where labor is cheap.
 These pieces of clothing are made by children, men, and women in sweatshops where poor working conditions are harmful to their health.
-Providing a safe space for work is must, because sweatshops will never in a million years equal ethical employment.
+Providing a safe space for work is a must because sweatshops will never in a million years equal ethical employment.